Removing chuck from drill

-- Set the gearbox to the lowest setting so that there is less resistance from the gears.
+- Set the gearbox to the lowest setting so the gears have less resistance.

-- Use a mallet to tap the Allen wrench, and it has to lie as you position the drill.
+- Use a mallet to tap the Allen wrench; it has to lie as you position the drill.
 The Allen wrench has to overhang the workbench.
 Make a downward strike on the end of the Allen wrench using a wooden or rubber mallet.
 Striking it in a counterclockwise direction loosens the chuck from the drill.
 If you are not sure, seek guidance from the manufacturer.
-You need to be sure if your model is standard or reverse threaded onto the drill spindle.
+You must be sure if your model is standard or reverse threaded onto the drill spindle.
 If the strike is forceful, you will crack the drill casing.
 Use light force and, when necessary, increase.

 - Remove the chuck using your hand by unscrewing it.